These are the best Cyber Monday deals we've found

 The new AirPods are the baseline true-wireless earbuds.
 They have an open design and the fit can be finicky for some ears, but they're a nice step up from wired headphones for iPhone users.

-Note: The price for these keeps jumping around; it's been $129 and $140 and at time of writing is in between.
+Note: The price for these keeps jumping around; it's been $129 and $140 and at time of writing is the latter.
 They also keep popping in and out of stock.
 If the deal isn't available when you look, try again in 30 to 60 minutes.

 These AirPods are temporarily out of stock, but the deal is still available and will ship when inventory returns.
 Read our Apple AirPods 2019 review.